Federal, state, and institutional grants do not require repayment.

 Consideration for need-based scholarships is given based on information received on the FAFSA or WASFA (on-time applicants only).
 Scholarship lists are available through the Office of Student Financial Aid and at websites listed later in this section.

 UW Tacoma offers several scholarships available to fund study only at UW Tacoma.
-For information on scholarship opportunities, contact the Office of Student Financial Aid at 253-692-4374 or check online to see the list of scholarships.
+For information regarding scholarship opportunities, visit our Financial Aid website.

 Student Tax Information

-Scholarships, fellowships, grants and tuition reductions are not considered taxable income if they are used solely for qualified educational expenses.
-Any amount used for personal or non-qualified expenses are subject to tax.
-For more details refer to the IRS Publication 970: Tax Benefits for Education.
+Scholarships, fellowships, grants, and tuition reductions are not considered taxable income if they are used solely for qualified educational expenses.
+Any amount used for personal or non-qualified expenses is subject to tax.
+For more details, refer to the IRS Publication 970: Tax Benefits for Education.

 Washington State's Guaranteed Education Tuition (GET) program is a 529 college savings program named for the section of the IRS code that defines these types of plans.
 This program allows individuals to prepay for students’ college educational expenses.
 Funds from the GET program are used to reduce qualified educational expenses.
 The amounts used to pay these expenses are not taxable or reported to the IRS on the 1098T forms that the UW provides students for filing their tax returns.